Sufian-Abu/ai-data-chat/README.md

 # AI Data Chat

-AI Data Chat is a small experimental app that lets you ask questions about a PostgreSQL database using natural language.
+AI Data Chat is a small experimental app that lets you ask questions about a **PostgreSQL** database using natural language.

 It translates questions into **safe, read-only SQL**, executes them on the server, and returns results as tables or charts with short explanations and optional follow-up questions.

-This project is intentionally minimal and opinionated, built as a foundation for data exploration—not a full BI tool.
+This project is intentionally minimal and opinionated—built for fast data exploration, not as a full BI tool.

 ---